The Best Pie Shops in San Diego

 How to order: Walk in or order takeout and delivery by calling 619-295-0156 or ordering online.

 You’ll have to head to a Kearny Mesa industrial park to dig into this South African cuisine.
 Owned and operated by Graham Perkett, gourmet pies headline the menu and all feature a handmade crust that utilizes butter for a flaky texture.
-Head in around noon and choose from ready-to-eat single-serving portions like steak and mushroom and vegetable curry.
+Head in around noon and choose from ready-to-eat, single-serving portions of steak and mushroom and vegetable curry.
 Don’t leave without stocking up on family-sized pies located in the freezers.
-A menu of classic South African desserts, including koeksisters, a deep-fried braided doughnut soaked in a sweet syrup, are also available to order.
+A menu of classic South African desserts, including Koeksisters, a deep-fried braided doughnut soaked in a sweet syrup, are also available to order.

 How to order: Walk in or call 619-370-8085 for takeout orders.

 How to order: Walk in or call 760-230-6780 for takeout.
-Customers are encouraged to place holiday orders early and Thanksgiving pre-orders can be picked up on Wednesday, November 24.
+Customers are encouraged to place holiday orders early and Thanksgiving pre-orders can be picked up on Wednesday, November 23.
+Delivery is available for Tuesday, November 22 and Wednesday, November 23 within a 15 mile range (+$10) or a 25 mile range (+$20)

 Like its Orange County counterpart, this San Diego shop delivers on sweet pastries, including tarts which, let’s face it, are basically pies sans top crust.
-Loyal customers flock for the black-bottom creme brulee with layers of ganache, sponge, vanilla custard, and torched sugar on top.
-Or order the more seasonally appropriate Oh My Gourd!—the bakery’s take on pumpkin, but sweetened with honey, with a torched meringue top.
+Loyal customers flock for the black-bottom Creme Brulee, with layers of ganache, sponge, vanilla custard, and torched sugar on top.
+Or order the more seasonally appropriate Basic Witch—the bakery’s take on pumpkin, but sweetened with honey, and a torched meringue top.

 How to order: Walk in or call 619-641-0081 for takeout orders.